Dr7445/Google_data_analytics_capstone_project/README.md

 A positive, emotionally resonant relationship with a brand is a powerful motivator.
 It encourages casual riders to become loyal subscribers — not just because of cost or convenience, but because they identify with the service.

 This disconnect on social media may point to a missed opportunity.
 By investing in a stronger digital engagement strategy — storytelling, user-generated content, community features — Cyclistic could cultivate a sense of belonging, turning riders into advocates.

+📉 Social Media Metrics Confirm the Gap

+According to HypeAuditor, Cyclistic’s Instagram account (@divvybikes) has:

+Posted over 1,100 times

+Gained only ~17 average likes per post

+Achieved a 0.28% likes-to-followers ratio

+These figures confirm what was observed manually — that the current strategy lacks reach, resonance, and relevance.
+For a transportation platform with city-wide impact and millions of users, this is not just underwhelming — it’s a clear signal that the social channel is being underutilized as a tool for user retention and brand loyalty.